cs6440-the-a-team/Wait-Time-Management/db/suggested-processes/patient.md

 ## Update
 1. Update the appropriate fields.
 You **may or may not** receive all of these fields: `{"name": "New name", "procedure_id": 2, "procedure_status_id": 1, "room_id": 2}`.

-Only update the field you are given.
+Only update the fields you are given.

 2. If the procedure_status_id changed:
    - Update the last log entry's duration field by using the last_patient_log_id on the patient entity
     ```SQL